physimals/fabber_core/README.md

  - [x] Evaluate use of FabberRunData.SetExtent which seems kind of useless but is used in the C API so it presumably has some purpose.
 Maybe can be limited to FabberRunDataArray

+Removed and limited to FabberRunDataArray.
+In general we don't want anything explicity volumetric in FabberRunData.